St. Patrick’s National School,

-This document has been drawn-up as a response to recent changes in legislation.
+This document has been drawn-up as a response to recent changes in legislation (2011).
 It further develops previous policy in this area and takes account of the provisions of the following pieces of legislation.
 For ease of reading the document can also be downloaded from the link: Child Protection Policy.

-In all instances of suspicion or allegations of abuse or neglect, the following two resource books will be referenced.
+In all instances of suspicion or allegations of abuse or neglect, the following resources will be referenced.

 Designated Liaison Person (DLP)